 "Yeah, we would talk from time to time about the question of sexual orientation, and whether it would make a difference," Westin told NPR.
 "When you're talking about on-air personalities, and this is a problem with these jobs, you'd be shocked about what you talk about.
 You talk about hairstyles.
 You talk about accents.
 You talk about everything."

-Westin said executives concluded that an anchor would not be disqualified by publicly acknowledging he or she was gay.
-But, he said, there was the real risk some viewers would turn away.
+Westin said executives concluded that an anchor would not be disqualified by publicly acknowledging he or she is gay, but that there's a real risk that some viewers would turn away.
 Television news is journalism, Westin said, but it's still TV — and people project their fantasies on the people they rely on to present the news.

-The conservative watchdog Media Research Center singled out MSNBC's Roberts for criticism for tweeting an appeal to the pro-gay-rights singer Lady Gaga to appear on his show, and noted that Roberts was openly gay.
-The Media Research Council blog entry wrote that "MSNBC's daytime anchors, supposedly delivering objective news, have a history of arguing, on-air, for the repeal of Don't Ask, Don't Tell."
+The conservative watchdog Media Research Center singled out MSNBC's Roberts for criticism for tweeting an appeal to the pro-gay-rights singer Lady Gaga to appear on his show, and noted that Roberts is openly gay.
+The Media Research Center blog entry wrote that "MSNBC's daytime anchors, supposedly delivering objective news, have a history of arguing, on-air, for the repeal of don't ask, don't tell."